-Remember Reading Podcast: Remember Reading is a monthly podcast from HarperCollins where we talk about classic children’s books.
-In each episode, we rediscover one classic book, uncovering the unique story behind the story.
-While sitting down with authors writing for today’s kids, we seek to find thematic parallels between books of the past and books of the present and deep dive into the special magic that makes a children’s book timeless.
+Remember Reading Podcast: Remember Reading is a monthly podcast from HarperCollins where they talk about classic children’s books.
+In each episode, you can rediscover one classic book, uncovering the unique story behind the story.

 Julie Andrews, with her daughter Emma Walton Hamilton, started a podcast in which she explores stories, books, ideas behind the books, and talks with authors and illustrators.
 Read more about it here.

-Read & Learn with Simon Kids (Children’s Department of Simon & Schuster Publishing).
+Read & Learn with Simon Kids Fun and educational videos from the Children’s Department of Simon & Schuster Publishing.

-Fresh from the press: a children’s book, published by Nosy Crow, about the new corona virus.
+A children’s book, published by Nosy Crow, about the new corona virus.
 Illustrated by Alex Scheffler.
-Made available for free: Children’s Book about Coronavirus (Published by Nosy Crow)
+Made available for free: Children’s Book about Coronavirus (Published by Nosy Crow).

-Explore the world children’s literature with KidLit TV.
-Amazing and varied content!
+Explore the world of children’s literature with KidLit TV.
+Amazing and varied content.

 Daily virtual story times and sing alongs by Tundra Books.